Ksar: Architecture

-Ksour in the Maghreb typically consist of attached houses, often having a fortified communal granary like those in Algeria, or the ghorfa and agadir types known in Tunisia and Morocco respectively, beside other structures like a mosque, hammam, oven, and shops.
-Ksur or igherman are widespread among the oasis populations of North Africa.
-Ksars are sometimes situated in mountain locations to make defense easier; they often are entirely within a single, continuous wall.
-The building material of the entire structure usually is adobe, or cut stone and adobe.
-The idea of the ksar as a granary is a confused notion of two things: the granary itself, found within a ksar, and the ksar, a village, typically with granaries within it.
-Ksars form one of the main manifestations of Berber architecture.
+Ksour in the Maghreb typically consist of attached houses, often having a granary like the fortified granaries of Aures in Algeria, or the ghorfa and agadir types known in Tunisia and Morocco respectively, beside other structures like a mosque, hammam, oven, and shops.

+The building material of the entire structure is usually adobe, or cut stone, salt bricks from Taoudenni, and adobe.
+The conception of the ksar as a granary is a confused notion of two things: the granary found within a ksar, and the ksar itself, a village, typically with granaries within it.
+Ksars are among the main manifestations of Berber architecture.